matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Export must be set up per billing account.
 - Resources should be placed into appropriate projects.
 - Resources should be tagged with labels.
-- Billing exports is not real-time:
-    - Delay is hours.
+- Billing exports is not real-time, Delay is hours.

 ### Billing Alerts